 The Management Agreement provides for management fees based on turnover of the company and incentive fees based on the level of profit before income tax.
-FHL Retailing Limited has engaged Tui Management Consulting LP of New Zealand (a firm owned by director Surendra Patel and other RB Patel family members) for the provision of consultancy services in relation to daily operation of RB Patel Group Limited.
+FHL Retailing Pte Limited has engaged Tui Management Consulting LP of New Zealand (a firm in which director Surendra Patel has an interest) for the provision of consultancy services in relation to daily operation of RB Patel Group Limited.